Vigan | Amazing Adventures In Ilocos Sur

 Drink

 Vigan is not really the kind of place to come to if you want to drink.
 You can find a 7-11 just to the north of Calle Crisologo if you want to buy something to drink in your hotel room or on the street.
 There are a few bars that are opened here and there.
 In the historical center I dropped by a place called Bar Tech.
-My plan was have unwind with a drink and some food.
+My plan was to unwind with a drink and some food.
 Turns out they didn’t have much food on hand, something I was informed of after placing an order and waiting.

 I read that there is a craft brewery in town, but I arrived too late to go there.